driusan/lmt/Implementation.md

 We'll start by scanning each line.
 The Go `bufio` package has a Reader which has a `ReadString` method that will stop at a delimiter (in our case, '\n')

-We can do use this bufio Reader to iterate through lines like so:
+We can use this bufio Reader to iterate through lines like so:

 ```go "process file implementation"
 scanner := bufio.NewReader(r)